adamboss95/Wahab-Elastic/Elastic/Tags Elastic.md

 ### kibana.alert.original_event.category

-**Description**: `kibana.alert.original_event.category` the category of the original event that led to the generation of the alert.
+**Description**: `kibana.alert.original_event.category` is the category of the original event that led to the generation of the alert.
 This categorization helps in understanding the nature of the event that triggered the alert.

 **Example**: `authentication`, `process`, `network`.